How Much Is a Nile River Cruise?

 Nile Cruise Pricing Breakdown by Category

 Most travelers gravitate toward mid-range options that offer comfort without breaking the bank.
-Standard 4-night cruises between Luxor and Aswan typically cost $600-$1,200 per person, including meals and major excursions.
+Standard 4-day cruises between Luxor and Aswan typically cost $600-$1,200 per person, including meals and major excursions.
 These cruises feature comfortable cabins, buffet dining, and guided tours to iconic temples like Karnak and Philae.

 Budget Nile Cruises